A NIR fluorescent probe for detection of viscosity and lysosome imaging in live cells†

-Lysosome, as the cellular recycling center, is filled with numerous hydrolases that can degrade most cellular macromolecules.
-Studies have shown that the abnormality of viscosity in lysosome will disorder the normal function of lysosome.
-Herein, a D–π-A structure near-infrared fluorescent probe containing N,N-dimethyamino benzene as electron donor, benzothiozole as electron acceptor, and vinyl group as π unit, Lyso-BTC, is explored for fluorescent imaging of lysosome and detection of lysosomal viscosity change.
-Lyso-BTC exhibits large Stokes shift (~180 nm), NIR emission (685 nm), good biocompatibility, excellent photostability, and fluorescent response to viscosity.
-Moreover, the results of in vitro studies reveal that Lyso-BTC is lysosome-targeted and could be applied for the detection of viscosity change in lysosome caused by chloroquine treatment.
-These results confirm that Lys-BTC could be employed to monitor lysosomal viscosity change in the living cells.
+Lysosomes, as the cellular recycling center, are filled with numerous hydrolases that can degrade most cellular macromolecules.
+Studies have shown that the abnormality of viscosity in lysosomes will disrupt the normal function of lysosomes.
+Herein, a D–π-A structure near-infrared fluorescent probe containing N,N-dimethylamino benzene as an electron donor, benzothiozole as an electron acceptor, and a vinyl group as a π unit, Lyso-BTC, is explored for fluorescence imaging of lysosomes and detection of lysosomal viscosity changes.
+Lyso-BTC exhibits a large Stokes shift (∼180 nm), NIR emission (685 nm), good biocompatibility, excellent photostability, and fluorescence response to viscosity.
+Moreover, the results of in vitro studies reveal that Lyso-BTC is lysosome-targeted and could be applied for the detection of viscosity changes in lysosomes caused by chloroquine treatment.
+These results confirm that Lys-BTC could be employed to monitor lysosomal viscosity changes in living cells.

-- This article is part of the themed collection: Chemical biology in OBC
+- This article is part of the themed collection: Chemical Biology in OBC